 Consider this: What if your performance appraisal system works just fine, and the problem lies in the way the process is being implemented?

 If you want to create real, lasting change within your business, then you need to take a close look at the system as well as the methods that are being used to implement the system.
-Most of the time, performance management systems are well designed, which means that the problem is usually found in the people who are using the system.
+Most of the time, employee performance management systems are well designed, which means that the problem is usually found in the people who are using the system.

 Here are some of the common pitfalls in the way the performance appraisal process might be implemented by the people in your company: